 Wi-fi: Wireless internet access is available to the media during Bee Week.
 Login information is available at the Media Desk.

 Paige P. Kimble is the executive director of the Scripps National Spelling Bee.
 Paige is the 1981 national champion, and she has served the program in various capacities since 1984.
-Rick Ferguson is the director of external communications for The E.W.
-Scripps Company.
 Valerie Miller is a corporate communications manager for The E.W.
 Scripps Company.
 The Bee's spokespeople may be contacted by calling the Media Desk during Bee Week or through our customer service request form.
 Click here to access the form and submit your inquiry.

-The best opportunity to interview Paige Kimble and Dr. Jacques Bailly, the 1980 national champion and the official pronouncer of the Bee, will be at a media avail on Wednesday, May 27.
-The event will be at noon in Gaylord's Chesapeake Rooms 5 and 6.
+The best opportunity to interview Paige Kimble and Dr. Jacques Bailly, the 1980 national champion and the official pronouncer of the Bee, will be at a media avail on Wednesday, May 25.
+The event will be at noon in Gaylord's Camellia Rooms 3 and 4.
 Advance registration is not required and lunch will be provided.

 Round results will be posted on spellingbee.com in real time on May 25 and 26.